Jaundice Is A Symptom Of Which Foodborne Illness

 1. Hepatitis A

 Hepatitis A virus (HAV) is a fecal‑oral pathogen frequently transmitted through contaminated water, raw shellfish, or produce handled by infected workers.
 The virus directly infects liver cells, causing inflammation and impairing bilirubin processing.
-Consequently, jaundice is a hallmark symptom of hepatitis A, often appearing alongside fatigue, abdominal discomfort, and dark urine.
+So naturally, jaundice is a hallmark symptom of hepatitis A, often appearing alongside fatigue, abdominal discomfort, and dark urine.

 2. Hepatitis E